veeraragavanv27/places-around-me/README.md

 ![output](./static/screenshots/map7.png)

 ## Result:
-the program for implementing image map is executed sucessfully
+The program for implementing image map is executed sucessfully